 My Own Journey into Yoga Nidra

 In 1987 I was very ill with an autoimmune disorder that left me crippled.
 During my healing process, I went to see a healer who had been trained in the Philippines.
-He laid his hands on me and, as a result, my body temperature rose from 99 degrees to 105 degrees over the next two days.
-It then stayed between 103.5 and 105.5 for the next two weeks.
+He laid his hands on me and, as a result, my body temperature rose from 99° Fahrenheit to 105° over the next two days.
+It then stayed between 103.5° and 105.5° for the next two weeks.
 During that time, I came into awareness of the witness within me, that part of myself untouched by the disease.
 I also developed an extraordinary ability to perceive the subtle flow of energy in my body.
 For two weeks, I laid in bed spending time conscious, witnessing and examining my subtle body, aware that I was not this body.
 In that state, I became conscious of blockages in the flow of energy (prana) and how to release them through conscious intention.
 As I mastered that ability, I began to heal.
 As my fever came down, I lost the acute ability but remembered clearly that state of awareness and strived to recreate it in order to continue my healing process.
 I had limited results until I found a recording of guided meditation by a teacher named Mary Richards, who passed away in 2009.
 I let her voice guide me and I returned back to the state of conscious deep relaxation and once again began to perceive the flow of subtle energy and remove remaining blockages.
 I practiced this technique twice per day for the next 10 years as I combated severe Chronic Fatigue following the autoimmune illness.
 With no trace left of the condition by 1997, my practice was reduced to once per day and then in recent years to a few times per week, preferring instead to focus on mantra meditation.

 I began to teach programs to my patients and the public in Conscious Deep Relaxation in 1993 and taught regularly until 1997 until my work with the California College of Ayurveda consumed much of my time.
 I only learned of the name Yoga Nidra in 2005 and came to realize that I had been practicing this technique for 18 years through the Grace of the Divine.
 I had stumbled upon this state of consciousness and did not know that such a long tradition existed.